 Not only is live export bad for animals, it's also bad for the environment.
 The live-export trade is one of the top 40 carbon dioxide emitters in Australia.
 Cattle and sheep may be transported thousands of kilometres by truck before reaching the ships, while the empty vessels journeying back to Australia collect their next load and create further emissions.

-By refusing to end live export during the hottest months of the year, the government is complicit in the suffering and deaths of sensitive, gentle animals.
-Make sure federal Minister for Agriculture and Water Resources David Littleproud know this by sending him a letter via the form below.
+By refusing to at least put an end to live export until October, the government is complicit in the suffering and deaths of sensitive, gentle animals.
+Make sure federal Minister for Agriculture Senator Bridget McKenzie knows this by sending her a letter via the form below.